ibm-cloud-docs/direct-link/direct-link-to-cos.md

 ### How to provision bare metal servers

-For detailed instructions on how to provision bare metal, refer to the [Guide to Bare Metal Servers](https://console.bluemix.net/docs/bare-metal/about.html#getting-started-with-bare-metal-servers).
+For detailed instructions on how to provision bare metal servers, refer to the [Guide to Bare Metal Servers](https://console.bluemix.net/docs/bare-metal/about.html#getting-started-with-bare-metal-servers).

 ### How to provision a Virtual Router Appliance (VRA)